Walk Bike Nashville's SRTS ToolBox

-- Contact your Healthy School Team to start raising awareness of Safe Routes to School issues
+- Contact your School Wellness Council to start raising awareness of Safe Routes to School issues.

-- Teach road safety in class time, during PE, or during enrichment/enhancement time, if your school has this.
+- Teach road safety in class time or during PE.

 - Organize a bike train.
 An even more comprehensive guide is this National Partnership guide.

 - Organize a mileage contest.